 -Municipal Election Day - Monday October 22, 2018

--The Municipal office will be open from 8:00 a.m.until 8:00 p.m. for anyone wishing to use a device kiosk(s) for internet voting which will be located inside the entrance to the Muncipal office.
+-The Municipal office will be open from 8:00 a.m.until 8:00 p.m. for anyone wishing to use a device/laptop.
+We will have areas set up for internet voting which will be located inside the entrance to the Muncipal office.

 Electors in Hastings Highlands will vote electronically in the 2018 Municipal Election, by internet or telephone.
 There will be no paper ballot.

-A Voter Information Letter will be mailed directly to electors in the month of October, providing a voter with a PIN which allows individuals to vote 24 hours a day for a certain amount of days (to be established) from any telephone or any device connected to the internet.
+A Voter Information Letter will be mailed directly to electors in the month of October, providing a voter with a PIN which allows individuals to vote 24 hours a day beginning Tuesday, October 9, 2018 until Monday, October 22, 2018 up until 8:00 p.m. from any telephone or any device connected to the internet.

 Who Can Vote?

 You can vote in Hastings Highlands' municipal election if you are: